Centeva/ApiTraining/README.md

 This is a small coding exercise involving a simple Web API.
 It is intended to be used for training purposes and for technical interviews.

+After reading through this introduction, see [docs/Exercises.md](docs/Exercises.md) for some programming tasks to complete.

 ## Technologies

 - [ASP.NET